luochuanAmTo/ML-Notebooks/学习笔记/7Concise Logistic Regression.md

 %matplotlib inline

-# use gpu if available
+# use gpu if available a
 device = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")
 ```